Chapter Text

 Oh.

 Gemma experiences in an instant the exquisite pain of seeing a memory come back to life.
 It’s Mark.
-It’s almost like he’s right there, within her reach, just mere feet away from her.
+It’s almost as though he’s right there, within her reach, just mere feet away from her.
 Except it’s not a memory, no, it can’t be, because in her recollections he never looked like this: gaunt and thin to the extreme, his hair wild and longer than she’s ever seen it and a shocking trail of blood that starts at his left cheek and cascades down his entire suit, impossibly; like he’s been to war, like he’s survived a massacre.

 She waits; a second, two, unable to break the spell.
 It cannot be.
 It cannot be.
 It cannot be.
-The imperfections of the flesh reveal that this is no elaborate illusion—the wrinkles, the lack of breath, the shivering form—but still reason eludes her, fails to find a logical explanation.
+The imperfections of the flesh reveal that this is no elaborate illusion—the wrinkles, the shortness of breath, the shivering form—but still reason eludes her, fails to find a logical explanation.
 What happened?
 How, and why?
 Against all odds he is here, and she cannot say it out loud, because one word at all would mean jinxing them both.
 Because the powers that might or might not be, the gods and rulers of this labyrinth, will see just how desperately she wants this to be true and rip him away from her.

 Still, she risks everything.